maitri-surti/maitri-surti-portfolio/final_project_MaitriSurti.md

 Through visualization, I will try to make the data impactful.
 These data viz will allow users to explore the factors behind amusement park injuries.
 #### Solution and Insights: What Can Be Done to Improve Safety?

 This section will focus on solutions, highlighting current safety measures and offering practical advice for both visitors and park operators.
-#### Conclusion: Key Takeaways and Call to Action
-I'll reflect on the importance of safety measures at amusement parks.
-This section will also have a call to action which will give visitors a place to make informed decisions.
+It will also have a call to action which will give visitors a place to make informed decisions.

 ### Story Arc
 ![WhatsApp Image 2024-11-15 at 16 05 37_3a975b29](https://github.com/user-attachments/assets/e41147e1-ea3a-4361-8117-fe17ff844c52)